amemoia/bloodppuccin/README.md

+# no longer being worked on!!
+this was a neat little attempt at customizing for me but i dont plan on continuing this or trying to fix the leftover problems, feel free to do whatever with what i made here

 # bloodppuccin
 my personal catppuccin but like red feel free to do whatever with this. light theme is still unfinished